markr90/Chip8Emulator/README.md

 ## How to use

 Solution can be built in Visual Studio.
+You will need .NET Framework 4.7.2 to build the project.
 Games can be run from either the inbuilt games or external roms using the menu bar.

 ## CPU clock design